cs411-alawini/su23-cs411-team002-juicyfruit/doc/Database_Design.md

 <img src="./images/Query1.png">

 ## Query 2
-Write a SQL query that returns the GameName, price, multiplayer support, and average reviewScore of 'SinglePlayer' games that have 'reviewScore’ of more than .5 and a price more than $10 and 'MultiPlayer' games that have 'reviewScore’ of more than .5 and price less than $10.
+Write a SQL query that returns the GameName, price, multiplayer support, and average reviewScore as AvgScore of 'SinglePlayer' games that have an average score of more than .5 and a price more than $10 and 'MultiPlayer' games that have average score of more than .5 and price less than $10.
 Return the results in ascending order of GameName.

 ```sql